nikola-ignjatovic/nikola-ignjatovic/README.md

-## I am Nikola Ignjatovic, 21 years old software developer from Serbia.
+## My name is Nikola Ignjatovic, I am 21 years old software developer from Serbia.

 ### About repositories:
 Some of the repositories are on Serbian.